songgz/railspress/README.md

 before_action :signed_in_user,	only: [:new, :create, :index, :show, :edit, :update, :destroy]
 ```

 That's it.
-Althought it takes a bit longer than Wordpress, I'm so confortable to write a blog post with simple markdown format and satisfied with the quick page responce.
+Although it takes a bit longer than Wordpress, I'm so comfortable to write a blog post with the simple markdown format and satisfied with the quick page response.